Allergy Shots in Parma, OH: What to Know

 Ohio Medicaid Next Generation covers allergy testing and immunotherapy through MCOs including Buckeye, CareSource, Humana, Molina, UnitedHealthcare CP, AmeriHealth Caritas, and Anthem BCBS.

 Curex accepts most major Parma insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Parma.
+At $129/month without insurance, Curex at-home SCIT costs far less than a first-year in-office allergy shot program in Parma.

 Allergy Shot Resources